nenadmarkus/p/3d-modeling-with-gpt-3/index.md

 Even though this is still far away from a practical solution, it is a step in the right direction.

 Some examples can be seen below.
-Can you guess what shape did we request from the model?

 <table>
   <tr>